mustafa-guner/hackathon-mini/README.md

   - Final styling adjustments
   - Presentation tips
 - **Activity**: Each participant presents their portfolio to the group.
-- **Awards & Feedback**: Give awards for creativity, best design, best use of interactivity, and give feedback on their work.
+- **Awards & Feedback**: Give awards for creativity, best design, and best use of interactivity, and give feedback on their work.
 - **Next Steps**: Provide resources for continued learning (Codecademy, freeCodeCamp, etc.).

 ---

 ## Notes
 - **Breaks**: After each exam, allow students a 10-minute break before beginning the next session.
-- **Exam Requirement**: Students can only proceed to the next session after completing the exam, adding a gamified aspect to learning.
+- **Exam Requirement**: Students can only proceed to the next session after completing the session.
 - **Design Assets**: Provide a downloadable design file (PDF or Figma link) for reference, ensuring everyone has a consistent style guide.